denodrivers/postgres/docs/README.md

 #### Transaction features

-##### Commit / Chained commit
+##### Commit

-Commiting a transaction will persist all changes made inside it, releasing the client from which the transaction spawned in the process.
+Committing a transaction will persist all changes made inside it, releasing the client from which the transaction spawned and allowing for normal operations to take place.

 ```ts
 const transaction = client.createTransaction("successful_transaction");